Skip to 0 minutes and 9 secondsSPEAKER: An extract from On Dangerous Ground-- A Gallipoli Story by Bruce Scates.

 Watch a reading from Bruce Scates’ book ‘On Dangerous Ground - A Gallipoli Story’, by Monash University student Hannah Gordon.

-Within the Comments, consider sharing with other learners your thoughts on Bruce Scates’ book ‘On Dangerous Ground’.
-Cou may wish to talk about the way Scates’ combines historical fact and fiction to tell about the Gallipoli campaign.
+Within the Comments, consider sharing with other learners your thoughts on the book or reading.
+You may wish to talk about the way Scates’ combines historical fact and fiction to tell about the Gallipoli campaign.

-Don’t forget to contribute to the discussion by working your way through the comments by other learners, making sure you provide constructive feedback and commentary.
+Don’t forget to contribute to the discussion by reviewing the comments made by other learners, making sure you provide constructive feedback and commentary.

 © Monash University 2018.
 CRICOS No. 00008C